Css-Stylus-Styles/Gemini-Gruvbox-Dark/readme.md

 - Add the files here using the light repository and i already have the screenshots btw (take new screenshots for the links)
 - Check if this is properly updated at the interface or not
-- gemini for org  should be fixed (Requires selector investigation)
+- Look out for Gems page and tooltips inside the theme and tools (Needs work)